RTOS-Team-2/htcs/htcs-vehicle/README.md

 After the subscription, the vehicle joins the highway traffic, i.e. the vehicle publishes once to the topic:
 `<topic base>/<client id>/join`
-It will send its constant parameters with this message:
+It will send its parameters with this message:
 * preferred speed
 * maximum speed
 * acceleration
 * braking power
 * size
+* lane
+* distanceTaken
+* speed
+* accelerationState

-After joining, the vehicle starts to move forward with the following default values:
+After joining, the vehicle starts to move forward with its starting parameters.
-* speed: 50 km/h
-* distance taken: 0 meter
-* in the merge lane
+If the vehicle is in the express or merge lane at the start, it's accelerating by default.
-* maintaining speed

-The vehicle periodically - each second - publishes its state information to the topic:
+The vehicle periodically publishes its state information to the topic:
 `<topic base>/<client id>/state`
-The following variables are sent with this message:
+The following variales are sent with this message:
 * lane
 * distanceTaken
 * speed
 * accelerationState

-# Vehicle Generator

-The `vehicle-generator.sh` bash script generates randomized vehicles in random intervals in an endless loop.

-You can adjust the parameter intervals in the beginning of the script.

-Note that interrupting the script (Ctrl+C) will also make sure that all vehicles generated by it will be interrupted too.

-## Prerequisites
-1. Set MQTT_PASSWORD environment variable
-2. `cd /path/to/repo/htcs-vehicle`
-3. `./build.sh`
-    1. requires `gcc`

-## Requirements

-The following GNU tools should be available in the bash for the generator script:
-- `echo`
-- `printf`
-- `sleep`
-- `bc`
-- `seq`
-- `date`
-- `shuf`